BIRCO-benchmark/BIRCO/datasets/readme.md

 2. **ArguAna**:
 100 queries, each with a candidate pool of around 50 passages.
 Queries and passages are both complex one-paragraph arguments about current affairs.
 The objective is to find matching counter-arguments.
 3. **Clinical-Trial**:
-100 queries that are paragraph-length patient case-reports.
+50 queries that are paragraph-length patient case-reports.
 Each query has a candidate pool comprising 30-110 passages that are paragraph-length descriptions of clinical trials.
 The objective is to find the most suitable clinical trial for a patient.
 4. **WhatsThatBook (WTB)**:
 100 queries, with each query describing a book in an ambiguous manner.
 Each query has a pool of 50 passages, which are book descriptions.
 5. **RELIC**:
 100 queries which are excerpts from scholars analyzing classic English-language literature.
-Passages are sentences from a novel that have been extracted from the queries.
+Each query has a pool of 50 Passages, which are sentences from a novel that have been extracted from the queries.
 The objective is to match a literary analysis with its missing quotations.

 All of the datasets are in the following format: